sumeetk35/GyanVriksh-WE12Jan/README.md

 1. Finished the dicussion over FD and basic plotting
 2. Assignmnet-I given (submission by 7:00 PM, 25 Jan-19)
 3. Save your individual files as : Poonam-GyanVriksh-WE12Jan-AssignmentI.xls

+23 & 24 Jan class we concluded discussion of General linear regression

+25 Jan, I gave a practical demonstration of GLR Assignment (Group) was given: Do GLR with all the variables of 'AirQuality' data The Sample code was uploaded